This is the preview version of the Wisconsin State Legislature site.

 Chapter DCF 1

-The Wisconsin Department of Children and Families proposes to create ch.
+The Wisconsin Department of Children and Families adopts an order to create ch.
 DCF 1, relating to fees for child welfare and community-based youth justice services.

 Analysis Prepared by the Department of Children and Families